sfirke/janitor/cran-comments.md

 * Windows Server 2008 R2 SP1, R-oldrel (3.2.5), 32/64 bit (windows-x86_64-oldrel)

 ### R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
+There were no ERRORs or WARNINGs.
+There was 1 NOTE:

+Maintainer: 'Sam Firke <samuel.firke@gmail.com>'

+License components with restrictions and base license permitting such:
+  MIT + file LICENSE
+File 'LICENSE':
+  YEAR: 2016
+  COPYRIGHT HOLDER: Sam Firke

 ### Downstream dependencies
 There are currently no downstream dependencies for this package.